s6007541/EvolvePrompt/README.md

 2. `direction_3` contains the context with dependencies.
 3. `raw_data` contains all the information about focal methods.

+### evolve_candidate

+This directory stores the text files that contain the lists of candidate methods in each project that are selected as the development set for prompt evolution.

 ### prompt

 This directory stores the prompt templates.
 Prompts should be in the jinja2 template format.